LeaderPortfolio

 Luther Midelfort Hospital

-Donated to support a new emergency services department.
+Donated to support the hospital and its emergency services department.

 Eau Claire Area YMCA